leomora/courses/06_StatisticalInference/01_01_Introduction/index.md

 sample surveys.
 2. Explicit use of randomization in inferences: look in references on "causal inference" especially in clinical trials.
-3. Bayesian probability and Bayesian statistics: look for basic itroductory books (there are many).
+3. Bayesian probability and Bayesian statistics: look for basic introductory books (there are many).
 4. Missing data: well covered in biostatistics and econometric references; look for references to "multiple imputation", a popular tool for addressing missing data.